-E.U. tariffs take effect, Trump threatens to retaliate on car imports, in latest rift between U.S. and its allies
+Trump threatens Europe with 20 percent tariffs on auto imports, escalating trade showdown with U.S. allies

-PARIS — After months of escalating trade tensions between Europe and the United States, the European Union’s retaliatory tariffs took effect Friday, ushering in a new era of hostility between the Trump administration and some of America’s closest allies.

-President Trump immediately threatened to hit back with a tariff on cars imported from Europe.
-"Based on the Tariffs and Trade Barriers long placed on the U.S. and it great companies and workers by the European Union, if these Tariffs and Barriers are not soon broken down and removed, we will be placing a 20% Tariff on all of their cars coming into the U.S. Build them here!," Trump tweeted.
+President Trump on Friday threatened to unilaterally impose a 20 percent tariff on all automobile imports from Europe, further breaking from Republicans in Congress and front-running an investigation he had ordered from the Commerce Department into whether these imports harm the U.S.'s national security.

+It was the first time he had threatened to impose a specific level of tariffs on automobiles from Europe.

-The new E.U. tariffs — on goods worth 2.8 billion euros ($3.2 billion), including Harley Davidson motorcycles and Levi's jeans — come as a targeted response to President Trump’s earlier decision to impose steel and aluminum tariffs on European exports to the United States, a move that E.U. leaders have declared illegal on numerous occasions and will contest before the World Trade Organization.
+The tweet came as Europe imposed tariffs on goods worth 2.8 billion euros ($3.2 billion) -- including Harley Davidson motorcycles and Levi's jeans — which are themselves a targeted response to Trump’s earlier decision to impose steel and aluminum tariffs on European exports to the United States.

+Trump and Peter Navarro, one of his top trade advisers, have long believed that the European Union has an unfair tariff on U.S. exports while the U.S. government makes it relatively easy for other countries to send their cars here.

+The E.U. charges a 10 percent tariff on auto imports from the United States.
+Trump is threatening to impose a tariff double that size if the E.U. doesn't remove its barriers.

 In a speech Thursday in Dublin, Jean-Claude Juncker, president of the European Commission, decried once again what he suggested was unnecessary aggression from the White House.
 Trump’s tariffs, he said, contradict “all logic and history.”

 “We did not want to be in this position,” Cecilia Malmström, the E.U.’s trade chief, said in a statement Wednesday.
 She had earlier sought to dispel anxieties that the situation would become a trade war.
-“However, the unilateral and unjustified decision of the US to impose steel and aluminum tariffs on the EU means that we are left with no other choice,” she said.
+“However, the unilateral and unjustified decision of the U.S. to impose steel and aluminum tariffs on the E.U. means that we are left with no other choice,” she said.

 The new tariffs target a wide range of American products, but the E.U.’s list includes a number of products chosen specifically to exact a political price from Trump and his supporters.